Newtolm History, Family Crest & Coats of Arms

 Some of the Newtolm family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Newtolm family to the New World and Oceana
+Migration of the Newtolm family

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Newtolms to arrive on North American shores: Helen Newton, who came to Virginia in 1621; Francis Newton who settled in Virginia in 1635; Richard Newton who came to Virginia in 1635; Samuel Newton and his servants, who arrived in Barbados in 1680.